yu9824/kennard_stone/README.md

 ## Points to note
-There is no notion of `random_state` or `shuffle` because the partitioning is determined uniquely for the dataset.<br>
+There is no notion of `random_state` or `shuffle` because the partitioning is determined uniquely for the dataset.
-If you include them in the argument, you will not get an error, but they have no effect, so be careful.<br><br>
+If these arguments are included, they do not cause an error.
+They simply have no effect on the result.
+Please be careful.

+## LICENSE

+MIT Licence

+Copyright (c) 2021 yu9824

 ## References